tecolicom/Text-ANSI-Tabs/README.md

         If two style names are combined, like `symbol,space`, use `symbols`'s tabhead and `space`'s tabspace.

+    - **minimum** => _num_

+        By default, **unexpand** converts two or more consecutive whitespace characters into tab characters.
+This parameter specifies the minimum number of whitespace characters to be converted to tabs.
+Specifying it to 1 will convert all possible whitespace characters.

     See [Text::ANSI::Fold](https://metacpan.org/pod/Text%3A%3AANSI%3A%3AFold) for detail.

 # SEE ALSO